abedkhooli/ds2/README.md

 * Datasets and general resources: see resources and datasets in the [Data Science Foundations](../../../ds1/) part.
 Also, check this [Kaggle wiki](https://www.kaggle.com/wiki/Satendra) for additional links.
 * You should have a GitHub account by now (create one if you don't).
 Also, make sure you follow the [trainer](https://github.com/Abdel-Razzak) on GitHub (access to all repositories).
 You can also __star__ or __watch__ a repository.
 You) for Jupyter users. also need to know a bit of markdown notation  here's a [Markdown cheat sheet](http://datascience.ibm.com/docs/content/analyze-data/markd-jupyter.html) for Jupyter users.
 * Data Science ethics: in addition to resources in [DS1](../../../ds1/), see this blog and keynote speech: [Keynote on Ethical Machine Learning](http://kjamistan.com/pydata-amsterdam-keynote-on-ethical-machine-learning/)
 * Projects: you are advised to start working on your final project as early as possible (first week of training).
 Local data is preferred.
+Groups of 2 are preferred (1 and 3 are allowed exception).
+Level of work is proportional to group size.
 * All material here is provided under the __Creative Commons Non Commercial License__: [CC BY-NC 4.0] (https://creativecommons.org/licenses/by-nc/4.0/)

-*Last updated: April 8, 2017*
+*Last updated: April 12, 2017*